hpcaicontainer/singularity-vnc/README.md

 This will show how to use the container with HPC/AI scheduler, the below will take the scheduler slurm as example.

-- Create one slurm job file, such as job.slurm, the below is the content:
+- Create one slurm job file, such as job.slurm

   The below example assuming the current use is zcf, the home directory of user zcf is /home/zcf/.